pmocal/alligator-zest/README.md

     });
 </code></pre>

-We need to do something with the value `color.rgba`; in `App.vue` we need to set the background color to that value.
-Let's not yet worry about how the value gets to `App.vue`.
-Let's assume that it will and let's write the method in `App.vue` which takes `rgba` as a parameter and sets the background color.
+We're not yet doing anything with `color`.
+Ultimately, we need to set the background color to `color.rgba` in `App.vue`. `App.vue` is going to have a method that takes `color.rgba` as a parameter.
+Why don't we just go ahead and write that method?

 <pre><code class="javascript">
 methods: {